McAllen Lyft Accident Lawyer

 In recent years, ridesharing apps, like Uber and Lyft, have made it increasingly easier to get from point A to point B. In fact, many people rely on these apps to safely get around, traveling everywhere from work to school to home after a night out with friends.
 Unfortunately, as the popularity of ridesharing apps increases, so does the risk of being involved in a rideshare accident.

 If you were injured in an accident with a Lyft, either as the passenger or as an occupant of another vehicle, you could be entitled to financial compensation.
-It’s incredibly important that you contact an attorney who has experience handling Lyft accident claims, as these cases are very complex.
+It’s incredibly important that you contact an injury attorney who has experience handling Lyft accident claims, as these cases are very complex.
 At Tijerina Legal Group, P.C., we have a proven record of success in all types of personal injury cases, including rideshare accident claims.
 Attorney Humberto Tijerina is an experienced McAllen Lyft accident attorney who has recovered millions of dollars for injured individuals and the families of those wrongfully killed throughout Hidalgo County and The Rio Grande Valley.

 Texas Rideshare Accident Claims